 - Sales: Manufacturing shipments of products totaled $26.2 billion in Saskatchewan in 2022 and $6.1 billion for Saskatoon CMA.

-- International exports of manufactured goods was valued at $6.6 billion in Saskatchewan and $3.1 billion for Saskatoon CMA.
+- Trade: International exports of manufactured goods are valued at $6.6 billion in Saskatchewan and $3.1 billion for Saskatoon CMA.

 There are a number of business incentives available to manufacturing companies in Saskatchewan:

 Corporation Income Tax Rebate for Primary Steel Production, provides a tax incentive for eligible primary steel producers that make a minimum capital investment of $100 million in new or expanded productive capacity

 Saskatchewan Lean Improvements in Manufacturing (SLIM), provides funding to agri-business for infrastructure projects that improve productivity and efficiency.

 Manufacturing and Processing Investment Tax Credit, is a refundable tax credit to eligible businesses designed to encourage plant and equipment investment for M&P activities in Saskatchewan

 Saskatchewan Manufacturing and Processing Exporter Tax Incentive, provide non-refundable tax credits to eligible corporations that expand the number of M&P-related full-time employees above the number that were employed in 2014.